Sophie Matisse: Zebra stripe paintings

-Matisse began a new series of paintings in the Spring of 2004, which culminated in her third solo exhibition, the Zebra Stripe Paintings, debuting in New York in the latter months of 2005.
+Matisse began a new series of paintings in the spring of 2004, which culminated in her third solo exhibition, the Zebra Stripe Paintings, debuting in New York in the latter months of 2005.
 Matisse once again appropriated historically significant artworks, this time superimposing her own imagery in the form of zebra stripes overlapping the originals.
-In these paintings, all acrylics and oil on canvas, the appropriated originals are somewhat obscured by the stripes, rendering them less readily identifiable, and the artist herself has joked that her dyslexia may have been helpful in creating these works.
+In these paintings, all acrylics and oil on canvas, the appropriated originals are somewhat obscured by the stripes, rendering them less readily identifiable, and Matisse herself has joked that her dyslexia may have been helpful in creating these works.
 The series was compared to James Rosenquist's later works, juxtaposing and overlapping seemingly unrelated imagery.
 Matisse again appropriated one of her great-grandfather's artworks, this time overlaying his Blue Nude with her zebra stripes.

 Special projects

 Matisse has provided artwork in collaboration with business interests and also in support of charitable causes.
 In 2008, She collaborated with Kilian Hennessy, heir to the Hennessy lineage of cognac makers, providing artwork for a line of fragrances.
 Matisse added her personal touch to fifty bottles of Kilian perfumes, hand-painting, signing and numbering every bottle and its box.
 Each of the limited edition creations bore a design different from the others.
 Additionally, Matisse collaborated with @byKilian in December 2009 on 15 hand-painted, Special Edition (Gold) perfume bottles, which were sold to key By Kilian clients.

 For an exhibition titled The Art of the Game coinciding with San Diego's Beyond the Border International Contemporary Art Fair of 2009, Matisse created five chess sets of her own design.
 She considered her participation "a tribute" to the game's presence within her family in general, and her upbringing personally.

 In 2010, Matisse participated in the New York installment of an international campaign produced by the non-profit group Sing For Hope.

 The project called for 60 pianos to be placed in specifically chosen public places around a chosen city, in this case New York City, each first hand-painted by participating artists and amateurs alike.
 The decorated pianos remained at their specified locations for two weeks in July 2010, with the instructions "Play me, I'm yours" clearly marked, and an attendant present to oversee and invite passersby.
 Matisse hand-painted four Kimball pianos, all of which had been donated for the cause, even painting the piano keys.
 Some, if not all, of Sophie's four were displayed in the lobby of Avery Fisher Hall and Lincoln Center promenade.
 All 60 pianos were auctioned that fall.

 Matisse was represented by Francis Naumann Fine Art, LLC, in New York City. from 2003 to 2020.

 Matisse is now represented by the Baahng Gallery in New York City.